The Qualities of a Great HR Leader

 An honest human resource professional opens space for teams to discuss new changes or potential problems.
 At the same time, the best HR professional also knows how to give employees a reliable communication channel.

-A great HR professional has certain skill sets, job knowledge and expertise that allow them to foster an environment where each worker is engaged and highly motivated.
-In addition, a "people person" personality can help an HR professional create a more loyal and high performing team.
+An effective HR leader has certain skill sets, job knowledge and expertise that allow them to foster an environment where each worker is engaged and highly motivated.
+In addition, a "people person" personality can help an HR professional create a more loyal and high-performing team.

 Learning and Deepening HR Knowledge

-An HR professional who constantly works to deepen and expand their knowledge of the ever-changing field of human resources are better at managing, supporting and leading their team.
-This is because understanding the human resource management techniques can give unlimited access to tools and strategies needed to help managers become better problem solvers.
+Great HR leaders who constantly work to deepen and expand their knowledge of the ever-changing field of human resources are better at managing, supporting, and leading their team.
+This is because understanding human resources management techniques can give unlimited access to tools and strategies needed to help managers become better problem solvers.
 Additionally, refining HR knowledge can also give leaders new ideas on how to better develop talents and complete their daily tasks and other functions.

 Fostering a Culture of Development